eilerb1011/lke-terraform-demo/README.md

 # LKE + Terraform Demo

-This demo uses Terraform to spin up infrastructure on Linode and deploy an East and West Kubernetes cluster using Linode Kubernetes Engine (LKE).
+This demo uses Terraform and Gitlab to instantiate infrastructure on Linode and deploy an East and West Kubernetes cluster using Linode Kubernetes Engine (LKE).

 ## Prerequisites
 Before starting this demo, you should have the following: